 Ontario’s suspension of electricity time-of-use rates for 45 days

-Overview: Starting on March 24, 2020, residential and small business customers on time-of-use (TOU) pricing will pay 10.1 ¢/kWh no matter what time of day the electricity is consumed.
+Overview: From March 24, 2020 until May 31, 2020, residential and small business customers on time-of-use (TOU) pricing will pay 10.1 ¢/kWh regardless of when the electricity is consumed.

 Who is eligible: Residential, farm and small business customers on time-of-use pricing.